 What is a utility audit?
 What can an energy audit provide for clothing manufacturers?
-Energy audits can highlight cost-saving strategies by examining your building, machinery, and overall operation.
+Energy audits having many benefits and can highlight cost-saving strategies by examining your building, machinery, and overall operation.
 Whether you are looking for ways to lower your utility bills or find new ways to cut back on your energy consumption, a properly done energy audit can help.
 Here are a few ways an audit can help the textile industry.

 - Electricity Use: The textile industry is considered an energy intensive business, but the largest energy offender is electricity.
 With the sheer volume of fabric made every year, the industry consumes a heavy amount of electricity.
 From air pumps to sewing machines, textile factories require lots of electricity to operate.
 An audit may show opportunities to rearrange machinery, repair inefficient machines, or completely replace old machines to save energy costs.

 - Other Utilities: Lots of water is needed for washing and drying, weaving, and dyeing.
 To heat this water, natural gas usage costs add up.
 Your auditor could discuss alternative methods to implement to see gas bill savings.